Stagecoach Manchester: Stagecoach in Wigan

+by Go Ahead Group and is currently operated under Go North West.

 Magic Bus

 The Magic Bus brand was introduced by Stagecoach Manchester to the Wilmslow Road bus corridor to compete against other cheaper bus brands.
 It offered lower fares than on regular Stagecoach liveried services by using older bus type fleets.
-The Manchester Magic Bus fleet currently consists of older Alexander Dennis Enviro 400s transferred from the Stagecoach in Manchester fleet, operating on Wilmslow Road routes 142, 143 and 147.
+Prior to its withdrawal on 5 January 2025 following the transfer of Magic Bus services 142, 143 and 147 to Metroline Manchester, the fleet consisted of older Alexander Dennis Enviro 400Hs transferred from the regular fleet branded in a blue and white livery featuring yellow star graphics.

-In 2006 the Magic Bus brand was introduced in Manchester on route 192 to counter a bus war started by UK North.
-Following UK North being de-licensed, the Magic Bus ceased operating on route 192 with all services provided by Stagecoach liveried buses.